IMAM Ro.41: Operational service

 The Ro.41 found a role as a trainer aircraft, for which it was well-suited, and a series of 30 two-seat aircraft first flew in 1937.
 The Ro.41 replaced the Breda Ba.25, and soon another 264 single-seat and 66 two-seat models were ordered.

-The Ro.41 was also proposed as light fighter.
+The Ro.41 was also proposed as a light fighter.
 Twenty-eight were sent to Spain where, thanks to their high rate of climb, they acted as point-defence interceptors around Seville, though it appears that they did not score any victories.

 It served in 5 and 50 Wing as a fighter bomber, before the Breda Ba.65 arrived.
 XVI Gruppo, 50 Stormo, had all its three squadrons equipped with Ro.41s.
 163 Sqn was sent to Rodi and used the Ro.41 as a fighter until 1940.
 Twelve Ro.41s served with 160 Gruppo in 1939 and were used as first line fighters, though the Gruppo was based on CR.32s and CR.42s.
 From 10 August 1940 four Ro.41s of 159 Sqn, 12 Gruppo, 50 Assault Wing were flown from Tobruk as night fighters.

 In its limited career as first line fighter the Ro.41 did not achieve any victories, and it is unlikely that it was ever involved in any air-combats.
 By this time even the CR.32 and CR.42s were obsolete, and the Ro.41s were only a stop-gap measure.
 Their real task was advanced training and despite the obsolete design they managed to be popular, reliable and cheap machines.
 They were also built by Agusta and AVIS.